Sonnet 448

 That flickering flame of orange now fading fast;

-Lost in the darkened forest’s dwindling night
+Lost in the dwindling jungle’s waning night

-Where once he burned as if to ever last?
+Where once he burned—eternity to last.

-That feared blood roar beneath a yellow moon,
+That feared blood-roar beneath a yellow moon,

 No shadowed paths fresh spoored by hidden claws;